Television broadcaster: Overview

 Some stations have the capability to interrupt the network through the local insertion of television commercials, station identifications and emergency alerts.
 Others completely break away from the network for their own programming, a method known as regional variation.
 This is common where small networks are members of larger networks.
 The majority of commercial television stations are self-owned, even though a variety of these instances are the property of an owned-and-operated television network.
 The commercial television stations can also be linked with a noncommercial educational broadcasting agency.
-It is also important to note that some countries have launched national television networks, so that individual television stations can act as common repeaters of nationwide programs.
+Some countries have launched national television networks, so that individual television stations can act as common repeaters of nationwide programs.

 On the other hand, television networks also undergo the impending experience of major changes related to cultural varieties.
 The emergence of cable television has made available in major media markets, programs such as those aimed at American bi-cultural Latinos.
 Such a diverse captive audience presents an occasion for the networks and affiliates to advertise the best programming that needs to be aired.

 This is explained by author Tim P. Vos in his abstract A Cultural Explanation of Early Broadcast, where he determines targeted group/non-targeted group representations as well as the cultural specificity employed in the television network entity.
 Vos notes that policymakers did not expressly intend to create a broadcast order dominated by commercial networks.
 In fact, legislative attempts were made to limit the network's preferred position.

 As to individual stations, modern network operations centers usually use broadcast automation to handle most tasks.
 These systems are not only used for programming and for video server playout, but use exact atomic time from Global Positioning Systems or other sources to maintain perfect synchronization with upstream and downstream systems, so that programming appears seamless to viewers.

 Global

-A major international television network is the British Broadcasting Corporation (BBC), which is perhaps most well known for its news agency BBC News.
-Owned by the Crown, the BBC operates primarily in the United Kingdom.
-It is funded by the television license paid by British residents that watch any television as it is broadcast, and, as a result, no commercial advertising appears on its networks.
-Outside the UK, advertising is broadcast because the license fee only applies to the BBC's British operations.
-23,000 people worldwide are employed by the BBC and its subsidiary, BBC Studios.
+A major international television broadcaster is the British Broadcasting Corporation (BBC), which is perhaps most-well known for its news agency BBC News.
+Owned by the Crown, the BBC funds itself in two ways.
+UK services branded under BBC are funded by the television license paid by British residents, as a result no advertising appears on these services.
+The advertising-funded arm (BBC Studios) employs 23,000 people worldwide including the operation of broadcaster UKTV in the UK itself.
 Experimental television broadcasts were started in 1929, using an electromechanical 30-line system developed by John Logie Baird.
-Limited regular broadcasts using this system began in 1934, and an expanded service (now named the BBC Television Service) started from Alexandra Palace in November 1936.
+Limited regular broadcasts using this system began in 1934 and an expanded service (now known as BBC Television) started from Alexandra Palace in November 1936.

+History

+Electronic television was made and demonstrated in San Francisco, on September 7, 1927, it was designed by Philo Taylor Fransworth who has been working on it since 1920.